cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

   e.g., [Doctor of Philosophy](https://www.wikidata.org/wiki/Q752297)).
 Using the "qualifiers", it's also possible to add information about the doctoral advisor, when the degree was received, the opponents during the disputation (i.e., the examination committee)
-- [academic thesis](https://www.wikidata.org/wiki/Property:P1026) - make a page for your master's or PhD thesis, and link them to you this way!
+- [academic thesis](https://www.wikidata.org/wiki/Property:P1026) - make an entry for your master's or PhD thesis, and link them to you this way!
-- [award received](https://www.wikidata.org/wiki/Property:P166) - make pages for the awards you've received, then connect them here.
+- [award received](https://www.wikidata.org/wiki/Property:P166) - make an entry for the awards you've received, then connect them here.

+Some of the affiliations and accomplishments will require going even deeper into your curation and making additional Wikidata entries.
+For example, many awards probably don't already have a Wikidata entry.
+Same is likely true about your academic thesis.

 General External Account Links: